Red Bar

 Typical Range Typical RFID Applications

-125-134.2 kHz and 140-148.5 kHz Low frequency Up to ~ 1/2 metre Can be used globally without a license.
+125-134.2 kHz and 140-148.5 kHz Low frequency Up to ~ 1/2 metre These frequencies can be used globally without a license.
 Often used for vehicle identification.
 Sometimes referred to as LowFID.

 13.553 - 13.567 MHz High Frequency